All about the conference.

 We have a simple mission.
 To act as a forum where practitioners and applied professionals can explore international knowledge and local best-practice to develop the psychology, wellbeing and human performance industry in the region.

-And the picture was even less clear when looking at psychology practice in our neighbouring countries.
-Something needed to be done to bring the psychology community together, to promote best practice discussions, and to provide high quality and focused learning opportunities from international experts.
+IPCD was inspired by a grass-roots movement amongst the regional psychology community in 2013.
+We realised that while there is ongoing growth in the number of psychologists working in various sectors within the UAE, yet there were only a few professional development opportunities specifically catering to our field.
+The picture was even less clear when looking at psychology practice in our neighbouring countries.
+Something needed to be done to bring the psychology community together, to promote best practice discussions, and to provide high-quality and focused learning opportunities from international experts.

 And the rest is IPCD history!